-The Fund primarily invests in commercial Mortgages in Canada which meet the investment criteria of the Fund.
+The Fund primarily invests directly or indirectly in commercial Mortgages in Canada which meet the investment criteria of the Fund.
 There is no guarantee that the Fund will be fully invested in such Mortgages or that it will be able to assemble a portfolio of Mortgage investments adequate to meet its financial projections of return.